georgio-sd/aws-articles/ECR-Lifecycle.md

     ]
 }
 ```
-The first two rules with a high priority will set expiration day for images with tags `prod` or `dev` to 30 years.
+The first two rules with a high priority set expiration period for images with tags `prod` or `dev` to 30 years.
-The last rule with a low priority will not be able to delete images which matched the first two rules because it would violate them.
+The last rule with a low priority will not be able to delete images, which matched the first two rules because it would violate them.